 Aiming to develop a user-friendly rescue tool based on the expertise of rescue professionals, twICEme approaches ambulance and rescue organizations worldwide in daily operations.
 The goal is to inform rescue professionals about twICEme and how to use it, and also to receive feedback on how to improve it for rescuers and end customers.
 Today, the twICEme rescue hub consists of Allison Leonhardt and Hanna Lagemann and who are working hard to further develop the information kits we send out to rescue organizations.
 2020 has demonstrated just how important health and safety are and in response, twICEme will now significantly ramp up outreach and information to the organizations that can benefit from the technology.
 Another accelerating factor is the fact that additional great brands like Studson and Fall Safe have chosen to integrate twICEme during 2020 in their upcoming protective equipment.
 From a rescuer’s point of view, this creates a sense of urgency in adopting the technology.

 twICEme sends out free information kits, both digital and printed versions, to rescue organizations that aims to spread awareness among their personnel.
-If you want to recieve those kits, please contact us here.
+If you want to receive those kits, please contact us here.